Jazz standard: 1950s and later

 Modal jazz recordings, such as Miles Davis's Kind of Blue (1959), became popular in the late 1950s.
 Popular jazz standards include Miles Davis's "Round About Midnight" (1959), John Coltrane's "My Favorite Things" (1961) and Herbie Hancock's "Watermelon Man" and "Cantaloupe Island".

 In Brazil, a new style of music called bossa nova evolved in the late 1950s.
 Based on the Brazilian samba as well as jazz, bossa nova was championed by João Gilberto, Antonio Carlos Jobim and Luiz Bonfá.
 Gilberto and Stan Getz started a bossa nova craze in the United States with their 1963 album Getz/Gilberto.
 Among the genre's songs that are now considered standards are Bonfá's "Manhã de Carnaval" (1959), Marcos Valle's "Summer Samba" (1966), and numerous Jobim's songs, including "Desafinado" (1959), "The Girl from Ipanema" (1962) and "Corcovado" (1962).

 The jazz fusion movement fused jazz with other musical styles such as rock and classical music.
-Its golden age was 1970s.
+Its golden age was the 1970s.
 Famous fusion artists, such as Weather Report, Chick Corea and Return to Forever, Herbie Hancock and The Headhunters, The Manhattan Transfer, and the Mahavishnu Orchestra, achieved cross-over popularity, although public interest in the genre faded at the turn of the 1980s.
 Fusion's hits were Eumir Deodato's "Also Sprach Zarathustra (2001)" (1973), and Bob James's "Night on Bald Mountain" (1974), and Herbie Hancock's "Chameleon" (1973).
 Weather Report and The Manhattan Transfer covered Joe Zawinul's jazz standard "Birdland".
-Linda Ronstadt's What's New, Chaka Kahn's Echoes of an Era, and Carly Simon's Torch were 80s jazz standard albums.
+Linda Ronstadt's What's New, Chaka Khan's Echoes of an Era, and Carly Simon's Torch were '80s jazz standard albums.